edenaxe/FFL-Dash-2024/README.md

 - A quadrant chart
 - A points boxplot chart
 - A schedule what if analysis table
-- A win/loss margin chart
+- A points distribution by week plot

 -------------------------------------------